-Getting more of the Dirty Dancing fix, we ate at the Harvest for dinner – where scenes of Baby and her family eating breakfast were shot for the film.
+Craving more of the Dirty Dancing fix, we ate at the Harvest Restaurant for dinner – where scenes of the Houseman Family eating breakfast were shot for the film.

 The Harvest prides itself on offering a farm to table experience with fresh, locally-sourced ingredients and a menu that changes seasonally.
 The hotel highly recommends reservations, but we had no trouble getting a table for 6 around 5:30 p.m. on a Saturday evening.
 You can do a la carte or the buffet (and family-friendly) option like we did, which consisted of a small salad bar, chicken parm, various pasta options, veggies and various pies/tortes for dessert.
 Two of our kids had meals from the kids menu (chicken fingers and fries).
 The wait staff was very attentive and the food was simple, but satisfying.

 While “Virginia is for lovers”, this resort is fantastic for both couples AND families to enjoy.
-While we spent much of our time exploring the scene locations from the film, there was lots of other things we enjoyed doing as a family in between:
+While we spent much of our time exploring the scene locations from the film, there were lots of other things we enjoyed doing as a family in between, including:

 – Mountain Lake Adventure Center is located just 1 mile from the Mountain Lake Lodge resort.
 The Adventure Center includes these activities: Sky Slide, Archery Tag, Bubble Ball, Treetop Adventures Course, and Zorb Racing.